Best moments of 2013 for me

 1st Lt.
 Nelson Lalli returned this past summer after serving our country in Afghanistan for nine months.
 We were so thankful he returned home.
 [Nikon D4, 14-24mm, ISO 10000, ƒ/8, 1/60]

 While many other moments were unique, I will close out this past year with my coverage in Mexico.
-I was thrilled to cover a coffee cooperative that is turning not just the farmer’s lives around but their communities.
+I was thrilled to cover a coffee cooperative that is turning not just farmers’ lives around but also their communities.

-David Cifuentes Velazquez, the coffee grower and member of the Just Coffee Cooperative enjoys sharing with a visiting group how coffee has grown.
-The joy on his face and family captured the restoration of their family because of the coffee cooperative.
+David Cifuentes Velazquez, the coffee grower and member of the Just Coffee Cooperative, enjoys sharing with a visiting group how coffee has grown.
+The joy on his face and that of his family captured the restoration of their family brought about by the coffee cooperative.
 [Nikon D4, 14-24mm, ISO 12800, ƒ/5, 1/80]

 Remember, everyone has a story, and I would love to help tell your account.
 So give me a call if you need any help.

-Check out my latest package I translated into English from my coverage of coffee cooperative in Mexico below.
+Check out my latest package, translated into English from my coverage of a coffee cooperative in Mexico, below.

 Can the Fuji X E-2 16M sensor do the job for a working pro?